msespos/chess/README.md

 During a turn, besides moving, a player can quit and resign immediately.
 A player can also save a game at any point to one of three slots, or load a saved game.
+In addition, a help screen is available at any point.

 There are various display options for the board: